any3zing/practice/README.md

 ./yolo_example
 ```

-To change the example given in code, change a filename in yolo.cpp # practiceETU
+To change the example given in code, change a filename in yolo.cpp

 Upload your model file (.onnx) to config_files.